0xGodson/getStatus/README.md

-# Enum_Status
+# getStatus

-    A python tool to get status and store the list of urls with the same status code.
+    A python tool (async) to get Status and display

  ## Install